endo5501/LaboMachineTable/memory-bank/productContext.md

 - Equipment registration with details (name, type, specifications)
 - Equipment editing and deletion
 - Equipment status tracking (available, in use, under maintenance)
-- Visual equipment layout configuration
+- Visual equipment layout configuration with drag-and-drop functionality
+- Text label support for adding annotations to the layout

 ### Reservation System
 - Calendar-based reservation interface